pjmaninang/Brazilian-E-Commerce-SQL-Tableau-Project/README.md

 ## Limitations

 - **Incomplete Sales Data for 2016 and 2018:** Sales records for these years are cover only a small portion of the complete year, with September 2018 only having 1 order.
-This has resulted in understated revenue figures, as well as innacurate month-over-month percentages for the adjacent months
+This has resulted in understated revenue figures, as well as inaccurate month-over-month percentages for the adjacent months
 - **Limited Customer Demographics:** The customers table contains only customer ID and state information, limiting the ability to further aggregate or segment sales trend analysis by additional demographic attributes